 See How It Works

 An Example of Mason Philanthropy at Work

 Meet Tom and Martha.
 Mason holds a special place in their hearts because it's where they met.
 When they got married and created a will, they wanted to honor Mason's important role in their lives, so they included a $75,000 bequest to the George Mason University Foundation.
 As the family grew to include three children, Tom and Martha decided to revise their gift to ensure their children's future financial security.

 They met with their attorney and revised the gift language so that the Foundation received a percentage of their estate, instead of a specific amount.
 Tom and Martha now rest easy knowing their plans will provide for the people and the Patriots they love.

-- Contact our planned giving professionals at 703-993-8850 or email@example.com for additional information on bequests or to chat more about the different options for including Mason in your will or estate plan.
+- Contact George Mason University Foundation at 703-993-8850 or firstname.lastname@example.org for additional information on bequests or to chat more about the different options for including Mason in your will or estate plan.

 - Seek the advice of your financial or legal advisor.

 - If you include Mason in your plans, please use our legal name and federal tax ID.

 Address: 4400 University Drive MS 1A3, Fairfax Virginia 22030

 Federal Tax ID Number: 54-1603842